-MongoDB Atlas, our hosted multi-cloud offering, is an important part of our run-anywhere strategy.
-With MongoDB Atlas, customers can enjoy the benefits of consuming MongoDB as a service in the public cloud, enabling customers to remove themselves from the complexity of managing the database and related underlying infrastructure.
-We initially launched MongoDB Atlas in 2016 and generated revenue by migrating existing users of our Community Server.
-During 2018, we expanded the functionality available in MongoDB Atlas beyond that of our Community Server offering, including adding advanced security features, enterprise-standard authentication and database auditing to MongoDB Atlas to allow Atlas to support mission-critical enterprise workloads.

-MongoDB Atlas is available on all three major cloud providers (Amazon Web Services ("AWS"), Google Cloud Platform ("GCP") and Microsoft Azure) in North America, Europe and Asia Pacific.
+MongoDB Atlas, our hosted multi-cloud offering, is an important part of our run-anywhere strategy. and allows us to generate revenue from Community Server, converting users of the free-to-download version of our database to customers.
+To accelerate adoption of this DBaaS offering, in 2017, we introduced tools to easily migrate existing users of our Community Server offering to MongoDB Atlas.
+We have also expanded our introductory offerings for MongoDB Atlas, including a free tier, which provides limited processing power and storage in order to drive usage and adoption of MongoDB Atlas among developers.
+Our MongoDB Atlas free tier offering is now available on all three major cloud providers (Amazon Web Services ("AWS"), Google Cloud Platform ("GCP") and Microsoft Azure) in North America, Europe and Asia Pacific.
 In addition, MongoDB Atlas is available on AWS Marketplace, making it easier for AWS customers to buy and consume MongoDB Atlas.
-We recently announced a new business partnership with GCP that will provide deeper product integration and unified billing for GCP customers who are also MongoDB Atlas customers.
-This partnership will allow GCP customers a seamless integration of all the features of MongoDB Atlas with GCP's identity and access management, logging and monitoring, Kubernetes and Tensorflow.
-We also announced an expanded relationship with Microsoft.
+Our business partnership with GCP provides deeper product integration and unified billing for GCP customers who are also MongoDB Atlas customers and offers GCP customers a seamless integration between MongoDB Atlas and GCP.
+In 2019, we announced an expanded relationship with Microsoft.
 The new availability of MongoDB Atlas on the Microsoft Azure Marketplace will offer unified billing for joint customers of MongoDB Atlas and Microsoft and will make it easier for established Azure customers to purchase and use MongoDB Atlas.
 In addition, MongoDB will be part of Microsoft's strategic partner program.